ethanm88/Pairs-Trading-for-Energy-Sector/README.md

 # Pairs-Trading-for-Energy-Sector
-This is our Senior Capstone project.
-The contributors are Ethan Mendes, David Towers, and Jerry Xu
+This is our Senior Capstone project for Westford Academy.
+The contributors are Ethan Mendes, David Towers, and Jerry Xu in the Class of 2020.